falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

     kubectl create namespace falco
     ```

 * Use Helm to install Falco and Falcosidekick.
-Notice we are specifying the eBPF probe, as well as the information to forward any alerts with a priority higher than *Notice* to our Slack server.
+Notice we are specifying the eBPF probe and the information to forward any alerts with a priority higher than *Notice* to our Slack server.